fwextensions/fwjs-errata/README.md

 ## `Files.readLine()` is limited to 2047 characters

 `Files.readLine()` will return only the first 2047 characters of a line of text in a file, so if a file has lines longer than that, your JS code will not be able to successfully read all of it.
-This may particularly be an issue with JSON files, if you don’t take care to break the lines up.
+This may particularly be an issue with JSON files, if you don’t take care to break the lines up when initially saving it.

 # Bugs